Integrate Tracked Folders with Jira Data Center

 Editing a tracked folder

-On the Git Repositories settings page, click Actions ➜ Edit tracked folder to modify tracked folder git repository settings.
+On the Manage Git repositories settings page, click Actions ➜ Edit tracked folder to modify tracked folder git repository settings.

 Removing a tracked folder